MicrosoftDocs/azure-docs/articles/data-factory/sap-change-data-capture-debug-shir-logs.md

 ---
-title: Debug SAP ODP (preview) issues by using self-hosted integration runtime logs
+title: Debug copy activity issues in your SAP CDC solution by using self-hosted integration runtime logs
 titleSuffix: Azure Data Factory
-description: Learn how to debug issues with the copy activity for SAP ODP (preview) by using self-hosted integration runtime logs in Azure Data Factory.
+description: Learn how to debug issues with the Azure Data Factory copy activity for your SAP change data capture (CDC) solution by using self-hosted integration runtime logs.
 author: ukchrist
 ms.service: data-factory
 ms.subservice: data-movement